GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         This setting is not included in the **gmt.conf** file.

     **MAP_TICK_LENGTH_PRIMARY**
-        The length of a primary major/minor tick-marks [:ref:`theme dependent
+        The length of a primary major/minor tick-marks [:doc:`theme dependent
-        <theme_settings>`].
+        <theme-settings>`].
 If only the first value is set, the second
         is assumed to be 50% of the first.

     **MAP_TICK_LENGTH_SECONDARY**
-        The length of a secondary major/minor tick-marks [:ref:`theme dependent
+        The length of a secondary major/minor tick-marks [:doc:`theme dependent
-        <theme_settings>`].
+        <theme-settings>`].
 If only the first value is set, the second
         is assumed to be 25% of the first.

     **MAP_TICK_PEN**